onosproject/sdran-docs/install.md

     enabled: "yes"
     networks:
       e2:
-        address: 192.168.10.22 # Set here the IP address of the interface eno1 (default gw) in the VM where RIC is running
+        address: 192.168.10.22 # Set here the IP address of the interface eno1 (default gw) in the VM where RIC is executed
         port: 36421

 # for the development, we can use the custom images
 # For ONOS-RIC
 # onos-topo: